-In Q1, the Statewide Marketing Implementer launched an interest rate buy-down promotion for GoGreen Multifamily.
-CAEATFA staff has found that tight operating margins faced by property owners preclude them from moving forward with financing, even if interest rates are reduced due to the credit enhancement.
-The interest rate buy-down promotion aims to bring rates down even further to make monthly payments feasible.
+The Statewide Marketing Implementer ended an interest rate buy-down promotion (IRBD) for GoGreen Multifamily initially launched in Q1 2022.
+This promotion was conceived after CAEATFA staff found that tight operating margins faced by property owners precluded them from moving forward with financing, even with interest rates reduced due to the credit enhancement.
 CAEATFA submitted a letter to the CPUC (as required by D.21-08-006) outlining plans to introduce this promotion to support GoGreen Multifamily projects in Q4 2021.